Skip to content

 Session Management

-Every ByteMind conversation lives inside a session.
-Sessions are automatically persisted to disk so you can stop and resume work at any time without losing context.
+Every conversation in ByteMind exists within a session.
+Sessions persist automatically to disk — interrupt and resume anytime without losing context.

 How Sessions Work

-• Session data is stored in .bytemind/ in your working directory
+• Session data is stored under ByteMind's home directory, which defaults to .bytemind/ in your user home directory

-• When you start bytemind chat, it creates a new session or lets you resume an existing one
+• When you start bytemind, it creates a new session or lets you resume an existing one

 text